 - Call ServiceMaster Restore® immediately.
 Water damage and bacterial growth can begin within hours.

 - If possible, stop the source of the water.

 - Blot furniture, prop up cushions on upholstered pieces, and place furniture legs on wood blocks or aluminum foil.

 - Turn on the air conditioning or heating system.
-Turn on ceiling fans if ceiling isn't wet.
+Turn on ceiling fans if the ceiling isn't wet.

 - Lift draperies and sheers off wet surfaces.
 Loop the draperies through a coat hanger and place on the drapery rod.